Parmigiano dialect: Grammar

-Nouns and most pronouns are inflected for number (singular or plural); adjectives, for the number and gender (masculine or feminine) of their nouns; personal pronouns, for person, number, gender, and case; and verbs, for mood, tense, and the person and number of their subjects.
+Nouns and most pronouns are inflected for number (singular or plural); adjectives, for number and gender (masculine or feminine), agreeing with their respective nouns; personal pronouns, for person, number, gender, and case; and verbs, for mood, tense, and the person and number of their subjects.
 Case is primarily marked using word order and prepositions, and certain verb features are marked using auxiliary verbs.